Planetary habitability: Mass and size

 Exceptional circumstances do offer exceptional cases: Jupiter's moon Io (which is smaller than any of the terrestrial planets) is volcanically dynamic because of the gravitational stresses induced by its orbit, and its neighbor Europa may have a liquid ocean or icy slush underneath a frozen shell also due to power generated from orbiting a gas giant.

-Saturn's Titan, meanwhile, has an outside chance of harbouring life, as it has retained a thick atmosphere and has liquid methane seas on its surface.
+Saturn's Titan, meanwhile, has an outside chance of harboring life, as it has retained a thick atmosphere and has liquid methane seas on its surface.
 Organic-chemical reactions that only require minimum energy are possible in these seas, but whether any living system can be based on such minimal reactions is unclear, and would seem unlikely.
 These satellites are exceptions, but they prove that mass, as a criterion for habitability, cannot necessarily be considered definitive at this stage of our understanding.

 A larger planet is likely to have a more massive atmosphere.
 A combination of higher escape velocity to retain lighter atoms, and extensive outgassing from enhanced plate tectonics may greatly increase the atmospheric pressure and temperature at the surface compared to Earth.
 The enhanced greenhouse effect of such a heavy atmosphere would tend to suggest that the habitable zone should be further out from the central star for such massive planets.

 Finally, a larger planet is likely to have a large iron core.
-This allows for a magnetic field to protect the planet from stellar wind and cosmic radiation, which otherwise would tend to strip away planetary atmosphere and to bombard living things with ionized particles.
+This allows for a magnetic field to protect the planet from stellar wind and cosmic radiation, which otherwise would tend to strip away planetary atmosphere and bombard living things with ionized particles.
 Mass is not the only criterion for producing a magnetic field—as the planet must also rotate fast enough to produce a dynamo effect within its core—but it is a significant component of the process.

 The mass of a potentially habitable exoplanet is between 0.1 and 5.0 Earth masses.
-However it is possible for a habitable world to have a mass as low as 0.0268 Earth Masses.
+However, it is possible for a habitable world to have a mass as low as 0.0268 Earth Masses.
 The radius of a potentially habitable exoplanet would range between 0.5 and 1.5 Earth radii.